greenslipper/boggle/README.md

 - **Keyboard Navigation**: Use arrow keys to move between cells
 - **Random Board Generator**: Uses official Boggle dice configuration
 - **Longest Word Finder**: Finds the longest valid English word on the board
+- **Word Definitions**: Click on any longest word to see its definition, pronunciation, and usage examples
+- **Expandable Word List**: View all found words categorized by length and alphabetically sorted

 ## Boggle Rules Implemented